Frances Grey, Duchess of Suffolk

 Frances Grey, Duchess of Suffolk (née Lady Frances Brandon; 16 July 1517 – 20 November 1559), was an English noblewoman.
-She was the second child - and eldest daughter - of King Henry VIII's younger sister, Princess Mary, and Charles Brandon, 1st Duke of Suffolk.
-She was the mother of Lady Jane Grey, de facto Queen of England and Ireland for nine days (10 July 1553 - 19 July 1553), as well as Lady Katherine Grey and Lady Mary Grey.
+She was the second child and eldest daughter of King Henry VIII's younger sister, Princess Mary, and Charles Brandon, 1st Duke of Suffolk.
+She was the mother of Lady Jane Grey, de facto Queen of England and Ireland for nine days (10 July 1553 – 19 July 1553), as well as Lady Katherine Grey and Lady Mary Grey.

 Early life and first marriage

+Frances Brandon was born on 16 July 1517 in Hatfield, Hertfordshire, England.
+Frances was an uncommon name at the time, as she was reportedly named after St. Francis of Assisi, although some historians believe she was named in honour of Francis I, the French king.
+At Frances's baptism, her aunt Queen Catherine (first wife of her uncle Henry VIII) and her cousin Mary served as godmothers.

+Frances spent her childhood in the care of her mother, Mary Tudor, the youngest surviving daughter of Henry VII and younger sister of Henry VIII.
+For most of Frances’s childhood she resided in Westhorpe, Suffolk.

-Frances Brandon was born on 16 July 1517 in Hatfield, Hertfordshire, and spent her childhood in the care of her mother.
-Her father, the Duke of Suffolk, obtained a declaration of nullity regarding his earlier marriage to Margaret Neville on the ground of consanguinity.
-He secured a Papal bull from Pope Clement VII in 1528 to confirm his marriage to Mary Tudor, which legitimized Frances as his daughter.
-Frances was close to her aunt Catherine of Aragon, the first wife of her uncle Henry VIII, and was a close childhood friend of her first cousin, the future Queen Mary I.
+Her father, Charles Brandon, 1st Duke of Suffolk, had been married at least twice before.
+He obtained a declaration of nullity regarding his first marriage to Margaret Neville on the ground of consanguinity and secured a Papal bull from Pope Clement VII in 1528 to confirm his marriage to Mary Tudor, which legitimised Frances as his daughter.

 In 1533, Frances married Henry Grey, Marquess of Dorset.
 The marriage took place at Suffolk Place, a mansion that belonged to her parents on the west side of Borough High Street in Southwark.
+It was this marriage, and her three children, which led to her life in the Tudor Court.

-Her first two pregnancies resulted in the births of a son and daughter who both died at young age.
-These were followed by three surviving daughters:
+Frances's first two pregnancies resulted in the births of a son – Henry (Lord Harington), and a daughter, who both died at an early age with unknown birthdates.
+Their births were followed by three surviving daughters: